xawos/KeyCoats/README.md

 The layouts are configured in the config folder, to insert in the Teensy before running.
 Layer0 defines the keys for the successive layers, the other layers contain the remapped keys.
+(e.g. We use INSERT to use Layer 4 and control the display)

 I'm using the ILI9341 just like Cryham, mainly for the fast SPI option